-The specific questions pertaining to this analysis will be distributed two weeks before it is due.
+The specific questions pertaining to this analysis will be distributed two and a half weeks before it is due.
 The purpose of this assignment is to encourage you to identify key events and processes, analyze reasons and mechanisms behind negotiation dynamics and strategies, use readings and lecture notes to help structure the analysis.
-The assignment should be no longer than 2000 words.

-Post Negotiation Analysis (15%)
+Post-Negotiation Analysis (15%)

-You will be required to turn in a short reflective paper (maximum 2000 words) analyzing one of the classroom negotiation exercises that you participated in.
+You will be required to turn a reflective paper (maximum 2000 words) analyzing one of the classroom negotiation exercises that you participated in.
 The purpose is to encourage you to reflect on your behaviors and your classmates' behaviors in a negotiation exercise, and to analyze what you have learned from your experience.
 The analysis should NOT be a detailed report of everything that happened in the negotiation.
-Rather, a "good" entry is one that tries to step back from a negotiation dynamics and strategies, uses readings to help structure the analysis, and is written well.
+Rather, a "good" entry is one that tries to step back from a negotiation, identifies key events and processes, analyzes reasons and mechanisms behind negotiation dynamics and strategies, uses readings to help structure the analysis, and is written well.
 Typically, people focus too much on narrative (i.e., what happened) and not enough on analysis (i.e., why it happened).
-Below are examples of questions that you may ask in the essay (these are examples, so you are not required to cover each and every of them):
+Possible areas to explore are what you were thinking, the strategies and tactics you used, and why you chose to use these, feedback for yourself about what worked well for you, and what didn't and why, what you might do differently next time.
+Focus on what you learned about the behavior of others from this experience, and what you learned about yourself from this experience.